MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 cs=0023  ss=002b  ds=002b  es=002b  fs=0053  gs=002b             efl=00000212
 DisplayGreeting!main+0x45:
 ```

+  > [!NOTE]
+    > In this walkthrough, the command output shows the commands that can be used instead of the UI Menu options to alow users with a command line usage preferenece to use command line commands.

 2. At this point in the trace our  stack and base pointer have values that make more sense, so it appears that we have getting closer to the point in the code where the corruption occurred.